royerlab/napari-chatgpt/README.md

 <img width="293" alt="image" src="https://user-images.githubusercontent.com/1870994/235793528-9e892c5e-d8ca-43e1-9020-f2dfab45b32d.png">

-Just enter a encryption/decription password, you OpenAI key, and everytime it will just ask for the password:
+Just enter an encryption/decription key, you OpenAI key, and everytime it will just ask for the key:

 <img width="300" alt="image" src="https://user-images.githubusercontent.com/1870994/235794262-4c0eff4d-1c81-47b0-a097-f34e3d5c93b8.png">

+(The idea is that you might not beable to remember your openAI key by heart but you you might be able to do so with your own password or passphrase)

 You can then direct your browser to: [http://0.0.0.0:9000/](http://0.0.0.0:9000/) and start having an hopefully nice chat with Omega.